HuMingLab/SnapHiC/readme.md

 &Tab;`pos`="3 5" (Two integers indicating the column numbers of the read mapped positions in the mapped read files.
 Starting from 1).
 &Tab;`chrlen`="ext/mm10.chrom.sizes" (chrom.sizes file.
 You can download it from [here](https://hgdownload.soe.ucsc.edu/downloads.html)).
 &Tab;`genome`="mm10" (Name of the reference genome.
 SnapHiC currently accepts mm10, hg19 and hg38).
 It is used to determine the number of autosomal chromosomes, and to generate .hic file for visualization in Juicebox.
 &Tab;`filter_file`="ext/mm10_filter_regions.txt" (This is optional.
-We recommend providing a binned bed file for regions of low mappability or filtered regions of the genome, such as the ENCODE blacklist regions and the MHC locus.
+We recommend providing a binned bed file for regions with low mappability or filtered regions of the genome, such as the ENCODE blacklist regions and the MHC locus.
 We provided these files for mm10, hg19 and hg38 at 10Kb resolution with the restriction enzyme MboI in the *ext* directory).
 &Tab;Additionally for the **threaded** run (single node without job scheduler), you need to specify *num_proc* - the number of threads to use).
 4. Execute the run file with the modified variables (or submit it to the job scheduler).